googleapis/python-datastore/docs/index.rst

-   Because the Datastore client uses the :mod:`grpcio` library by default and uses third-party :mod:`requests` library if the GRPC is disabled, both are safe to share instances across threads.
+   Because the Datastore client uses the :mod:`grpcio` library by default and uses third-party :mod:`requests` library if the GRPC is disabled, clients are safe to share instances across threads.
 In multiprocessing scenarios, the best practice is to create client instances *after* :class:`multiprocessing.Pool` or :class:`multiprocessing.Process` invokes :func:`os.fork`.